smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 Why Not Both?
 ===============================================================================

 These two options don't compete with one another.
-The complement one another.
+They complement one another.
 You can happily do them both at the same time.
 They shift what you will emphasize.

 By applying both approaches at the same time you increase you odds of having great releases.
 You can ship more.
 You will have higher confidence in each release.
 The closer you get to a golden master branch you will have many last known good builds to choose from.
-The more thorough your automated validation the more confidence you have in each build you make.
+The more thorough your automated validation, the more confidence you have in each build you make.

 Choose the best of each approach you want to apply to your deployment pipeline.
 Then get to work shipping great software.